crownbelt97/ID-ASG2/README.md

 # SneakySneakers
 ## Background Information
 SneakySneakers is a fictional sneaker retailer that sells limited edition sneakers at competitive prices.
 We aim to provide customers with only 100% authentic sneakers for the community and supports the local sneaker community.
-SneakySneakers is an idea from Ye Xuan's personal carousell sneaker reselling account SneakySnickers.
-This idea is 100% original by Ye Xuan Chua and Jeremy Chan
+SneakySneakers is an idea from Ye Xuan's personal carousell sneaker reselling account SneakySnickers and our love and passion for sneakers.
+This idea is 100% original by Ye Xuan Chua and Jeremy Chan.

 ## Wireframe
  1. Home Page